Push4ck/codeX/README.md

 ## Technologies Used 🛠️

-codeX is built with the following technologies:
+codeXS is built with the following technologies:

 - HTML
 - CSS